 Ruth and I then chatted about the actual funeral itself.
 A typical funeral for a Spanish citizen would happen within two days of the person passing.
 So it’s important to have a plan in place, be organised, and have your ducks in a row so that should the worst happen, your family and friends are given the time to get to Spain or organise your repatriation.
 Without funeral planning, this could be challenging.
 Also, the differences between the paperwork in Spain and the UK can be a bit of a minefield.
 For example, a death certificate is given at death in the UK, whereas in Spain, the death certificate is issued after the funeral.

 Evidently, all of this is done in a foreign language and even though over time this will become less of an issue for those living in Spain, that’s not going to be the case for family and friends from the UK.
 Organising a funeral plan soon after you arrive means peace of mind from the start, and your family won’t have the added stress of dealing with a different process, culture and language at what is of course an incredibly difficult time.

 We also had a brief chat with Ruth surrounding Spanish wills, and evidently, she said once you have moved to Spain, and you’ve got your funeral planning place, you need to protect your assets in Spain with a Spanish will.

 Ruth made one last point, saying that although we often talk about the financial side of a residency application, renewals and other aspects of moving to and living in Spain, we don’t often talk about what could happen if someone dies and really, this should be a key part of any financial planning for relocation.
 Having a Funeral Plan in place alongside a Spanish Will should be close to the top of your to-do list

-Ruth has been helping our clients for years, giving them peace of mind so they can enjoy their retirement.
-If you would like to have a chat with Ruth about how and when is the best time to get your funeral plan started, drop us an email at email@example.com
+Ruth has been helping our clients for years, giving them peace of mind, so they can enjoy their retirement.
+If you would like to have a chat with Ruth about how and when is the best time to get your funeral plan started, click the button below.

 The information in this article was current on the date published.